SitinCloud/Owlyshield/README.md

 We help our contributors by providing them with:
 - A copy of the driver signed by Microsoft,
-- A free access to [Owlyshare](https://www.owlyshare.com), the place where we store our learning data (and vast collections of malwares) if needed,
+- A free access to Owlyshield Pro Edition.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!